A. Ben-Hadad comes against Samaria.

 ii.
 “This is the first reference to these special bands of prophets (2 Kings 2:3-7, 2:15; 4:1, 4:38; 5:22; 6:1; 9:1) who appear during the critical period of the Omride dynasty but are otherwise not well attested.”
 (Wiseman)

 b.
 Strike me, please: Directed by God, the prophet needed an injury to display to King Ahab.
-When his neighbor refused, the prophet announced coming judgment on the neighbor - through the unusual method of a lion attack (a lion found him and killed him).
+When his neighbor refused, the prophet announced coming judgment on the neighbor, through the unusual method of a lion attack (a lion found him and killed him).

 i.
 The neighbor was not just another man in the kingdom of Israel.
 The implication was that he was a fellow member of the sons of the prophets.
 He himself was a man given to following God and sensitive to God’s work in the prophets.
 He should have known better.
-Though this is not as clear in the New King James translation, it is more clear in other translations: his companion (NIV), a certain member of a company of prophets said to another (NRSV) another (NASB) to another man (NLB).
+Though this is not as clear in the New King James translation, it is clearer in other translations: his companion (NIV), a certain member of a company of prophets said to another (NRSV) another (NASB) to another man (NLB).

 ii.
 “This seems a hard measure, but there was ample reason for it.
 This person was also one of the sons of the prophets, and he knew that God frequently delivered his counsels in this way, and should have immediately obeyed; for the smiting could have had no evil in it when God commanded it, and it could be no outrage or injury to his fellow when he himself required him to do it.”
 (Clarke)